paultcochrane/blog-travis-ci-com/_posts/2014-06-06-artifacts-addon.md

 directly by following the [installation instructions](https://github.com/travis-ci/artifacts#installation).

-In addition to this binary, an `artifacts` addon was tacked onto.
-[travis-build](https://github.com/travis-ci/travis-build) so that you can use it via your `.travis.yml`.
+In addition to this binary, an `artifacts` addon was tacked onto [travis-build](https://github.com/travis-ci/travis-build) so that you can use it via your `.travis.yml`.
 More details are available in [the docs](https://docs.travis-ci.com/user/using-artifacts/), but a brief